-We will receive the exercise price of any ADSs we issue to the holders of Warrants upon their exercise, to the extent any of the Warrants are exercised for cash, if at all.
+The selling securityholders will receive all of the proceeds from the sale of the ADSs offered for sale by them under this prospectus.
+We will receive none of the proceeds from the sale of the shares by the selling securityholders.
+However, we will receive the exercise price of any ADSs we issue to the selling securityholders upon exercise of the warrants currently outstanding, to the extent any of the warrants are exercised for cash, if at all.

-- (1) As of July 29, 2016 - (2) Includes 2,561,500 ADSs that are currently issued and outstanding and 1,280,750 ADS that are issuable upon exercise of Warrants. - (3) Includes 5,893,162 ordinary shares underlying outstanding convertible or exercisable securities and 140,352 such shares underlying the underwriters' warrants.
+- (1) As of July 8, 2016 - (2) Includes 2,561,500 ADSs that are currently issued and outstanding and 1,280,750 ADS offered by the selling securityholders that are issuable upon exercise of Warrants - (3) Excludes 5,893,162 ordinary shares underlying outstanding convertible or exercisable securities.